-The mounted bar system has a similar age range to the front seats (1-3yrs) whereas the top tube seats have a wider age range 2 to 6yrs depending on the size of your child.
+The mounted bar system (WeeRide) has a similar age range to the front seats (1-3yrs) whereas the top tube seat (Shotgun) have a wider age range 2 to 5yrs depending on the size of your child.
 The Do Little can create a top tube or be mounted to a top tube – age range 2 to 7yrs.
 Weight range is wide 9 to 23kg.

 For top tube seats check out the NZ made Shotgun which adjusts to fit on ALL mountain bike frames & sizes, Shotgun ($220).
 DoLittle Bike Seats, NZ Made, fits standard, sloping & step through frames, shop page here ($155).
 WeeRide – bar mounting – is on Fishpond expect to pay $200 or more.

 These half bikes are towed behind your bike.
 They attach at your seat post and are compatible with most adult bikes.
 A quick release for easy detachment from the adult bike is a great idea.
 Most models fold down for easy storage and transport – Adams Trailer Bikes are the original folding trailer bike.
 This system allows your child to pedal forward, backwards or coast – they don’t have control of the brakes or steering.
 Weight may be a consideration so make sure you know the weight of what you are buying.
 Some models come with adjustable handlebar height which can be good as the kids grow.

 Suits slightly older kids from 4 or 5 years up to 9yrs in the reclined seat option.